Hiwonder-docs/PuppyPi/source/docs/20_slam_mapping.md

 |   ◻ / move right joystick left   | Speed up（Combined with ↑and↓ keys） |
 |  ○ / move right joystick right   | Speed down（Combined with↑and↓keys） |

 (11) After PuppyPi has traveled around the surrounding, you need to save the map to Raspberry Pi.
-Return back to VNC, and open a new terminal, then input command "rosrun map_server map_saver -f /home/ubuntu/puppy_pi/src/puppy_slam/maps/map1".
+Return back to VNC, and open a new terminal, then input command.

 ```bash
 rosrun map_server map_saver -f /home/ubuntu/puppypi/src/puppy_slam/maps/map1